 Frostbite is an injury to the skin and underlying tissue (in severe instances) that result from prolonged exposure to freezing temperatures, which is often exacerbated by wind chill.
 Most of the time, it's exposed skin that's at risk of frostbite, but if temperatures are cold enough and one remains in the cold long enough with insufficient wardrobe protection, even unexposed skin can freeze.

-Although temperatures in Montreal rarely reach levels of extreme frostbite risk, knowing what level of risk is associated with temperature ranges can go a long way to preparing you for the cold and protecting your delicate skin from this type of injury.
-Fortunately, Environment Canada has issued several guidelines on dealing with frostbite-inducing weather.
+Although temperatures in most major cities rarely reach levels of extreme frostbite risk, knowing what level of risk is associated with temperature ranges can go a long way to preparing you for the cold and protecting your delicate skin from this type of injury.

 The following guidelines can give you a better idea of the level of frostbite risk to be expected depending on the temperature.
 Always remember when determining frostbite risk as categorized below to factor in any drop in temperature due to wind chill.